ytakefuji/airpiano/README.md

 You can play 10 music notes by th right hand of five fingers. airpiano is based on the-state-of-the-art hand gesture recognition using mediapipe. airpiano uses musicalbeeps for generating music sounds by five fingers.
+The paper on airpiano is under submission.
+If the paper is accepted, the source code will be disclosed.

 # airpiano DEMO
 "twinkle twinkle little star"